By the way, just want to let you know, folks, we have no further updates today on the sad saga of Congressman William Jefferson, Democrat Louisiana.

 It is.

-Day after day after day, we wake up every day and it's Christmas morning.
+We wake up every day and it's Christmas morning.

 It's not in Newsweek.

-Uh may it may be in Newsweek by the time newsweek comes out, I don't know, but it says web exclusive on the commentary.
+I don't know, but it says web exclusive on the commentary.

-So mainstream press still is not actively reporting in their own organs what's happening here to the uh to the Democratic Party.
+So mainstream press still is not actively reporting in their own organs what's happening here to the to the Democratic Party.

 All right, let's go to the phones.